-For lunch, we went to the Lobhorner Hutt, where I enjoyed hard cider, soup, > fresh bread and raclette, right in front of a beautiful view of the Jungfrau. > After, we went down a simple one-hour trail around the base of Mönch to the > Mönchsjochhütte.
-Because of the thin atmosphere it was difficult to breath, and > so we had to take many breaks along the way.
-Even so, the views along the hike > made it all worth it.
+For lunch, we went to the Lobhorner Hutt, where we enjoyed hard cider, soup, fresh bread, and raclette in front of a beautiful view of the Jungfrau mountain.
+After lunch, we went on a one-hour hike around the base of the Mönch mountain to the Mönchsjochhütte.
+The thin atmosphere at the high altitude made it difficult to breathe, and so we took many breaks along the way..

 On the fourth day of our trip, we decided to take it easy and explore Grindelwald.
 We took a cable gondola to the top of the mountain, and then hiked a short distance to the top for a view of the lake.
 After that, we took another gondola to Aare Gorge, where we were able to see the beautiful river and the surrounding landscape.

 We took a cruise across Lake Brienz from Interlaken to Brienz.
 The cruise was a wonderful way to take in the stunning views of the surrounding landscape.
 As we cruised along the coast, we were able to see the beautiful buildings and castles perched up in the trees, adding to the picturesque scenery.